 * Rifle: the basis from which all modern firearms operate, the rifle is an evolution of the musket.
 Using rifled barrels, a rifle can be fired at much greater range than a musket or its forebears, and with greater accuracy (no inherent penalty).
-The reliability and accuracy of rifling allows for the creation of weapons that fire multiple rounds at once, whether semi- or fully automatic.
+The reliability and accuracy of rifling allows for the creation of weapons that fire multiple rounds at once, whether in a semi- or fully automatic fashion.

-* Semi-automatic Pistol: the standard piece of most modern police forces, as well as military personnel who want a back-up for their main weapon, the semi-automatic pistol is highly versatile.
+* Sidearm: the standard piece of most modern police forces, as well as military personnel who want a backup for their main weapon, the semi-automatic pistol is highly versatile.
 A semi-automatic pistol may be fired one- or two-handed, as is necessary.
 It may fire single rounds or in a semi-automatic mode, without accuracy penalties.

 * Sniper Rifle: while most guns have gone the route of a faster rate of fire, bolt-action rifles remain in use to this day.
 They are often wielded at extreme range to strike down targets from afar, doing so with a +1 RS to the standard firearm round's damage.
 Some sniper rifles are instead semi-automatic in nature, but their effective range when firing in that mode is halved.